schafer14/bal/README.md

 # bal -- Write Better

-Banner's Authoring Language, or bal, is a (informal) specification for a language that emphesises better writing.
+Banner's Authoring Language, or bal, is a (informal) specification for a language that emphesises a better writing experience.
 Everyone has different writing tools and techniques; this is a tool for people comfortable writing in a text editor who want to maximise the flexibility of the rendering languages.
 To accomplish this BAL focuses on three goals.